-How was it playing a young mum in Howls and where did you film?
+What was it like playing a young mum in Howls?

 They say never work with animals and kids but this project was a dream.
 I had the most amazing little actor playing my son (Noah Graham) and we got to work with a wolf-dog hybrid which was an incredible experience!
 I adore animals, especially dogs!

 In 2016, you appeared in an episode of The Royals, how was your character involved in the episode?

 I played Joanne in the episode And Then It Started Like A Guilty Thing which was a huge episode in the series.
 Joanne is a cheeky, South London skater girl who set up a camera to film her and her crew’s skater tricks.
 The camera is set up where the King was murdered and when the police has come sniffing around she hasn’t told them about it as she set up the camera illegally.
 However, she confesses to Jasper (The Royal Family’s security guard) who retrieves the footage and the real killer is revealed.
 So it was a great episode to be involved in!

 How was the experience working alongside Catherine Tate in the TV series Catherine Tate’s Nan?

 It was an amazing experience.
 I was a huge Catherine Tate fan before working with her, I actually used to do impressions of her with my grandad, so working with her was a dream come true.
 She is very inspiring and so clever, her comic timing is perfect and she works really hard.
 I loved watching her in rehearsals.
 Catherine was very supportive to me as I was the youngest cast member and the only one who hadn’t worked with a live studio audience, which was exciting and nerve-racking all at the same time!
 I would really love to experience that again!

 I was lucky enough to work with many brilliant actors on this episode, including Warwick Davis.